-My passion for writing and working with writers inspired the creation of The Write Spot Website and The Write Spot Blog.
+My passion for writing and working with writers inspired the creation of The Write Spot Website, The Write Spot Blog, and The Write Spot Books.

 In 2002, I invited a few friends to write twice a month with me in my parlor.
-After a few months, my friends said I was a pretty good facilitator and suggested I offer this type of writing workshop to the public.
+After a few months, my friends suggested I offer this type of writing workshop to the public.
 And so, Jumpstart Writing Workshops was born.
 The Write Spot Blog is your Jumpstart– your online writing support group–your place to experiment with writing.

 My enthusiasm for writing began when I was four years old, scribbling large loops across big sheets of paper, pretending to write.
 When I was nine, I jotted notes in a little spiral-bound notebook, recording the activities of family members, journalistic style.
 Now I scribble in larger notebooks, spiral-bound still my favorite choice.
 I love discovering fictional characters as they unfurl from my imagination.